stargate/stargate-grpc-node-client/README.md

 ### Promise support

-If you'd prefer promises over callbacks, this library provides a utility function to create a promisified version of the Stargate gRPC client:
+If you'd prefer promises over callbacks, this library provides a utility function to create a promisified version of the Stargate gRPC client.
+The promise will reject if an error occurs:

 ```typescript
 import {